wavefnx/shamirs/README.md

 - **Secret Reconstruction**: When the minimum number of shares (`threshold`)  are gathered, the polynomial can be then reconstructed using Lagrange interpolation.
 The constant terms of these resulting polynomials would be each byte of the original secret.

 A key aspect of this method is that possession of less shares than the required `threshold` amount reveals no information about the secret, which substantially reduces the risk of a single point of failure.

+## Features
+- **Proactive Refresh**: Allows shares to be updated while preserving the original secret, countering perpetual leakage by preventing the accumulation of exposed shares over time.
+Can be enabled with the `refresh` feature flag.
+Highly experimental.

 ## Disclaimer
 The library has not been subjected to a formal security audit.
 It should be used at your own discretion and risk.
 Furthermore, backward compatibility is not guaranteed and the package is intentionally not published on crates.io until and if there's a `stable` release in the future.